darshangujraticodes/Nextjs-Practice/Nextjs-Notes.md

 4. `route.tsx` -> it is used to create api
 5. `not-found.tsx` -> to display custom errors
 6. `error.tsx` -> to display general errors
+7. `_document` -> ( \_ -> underscow ) it is used to create private folder it is used to denote nextjs as internal stuff dont inlude it and all files inside it in routing

 ### Routing in NextJs